alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you!
 We'll fix these for the camera ready.

+[BCP: IMO we can elide low-level comments and responses.]

 > l119: I'm curious whether OCaml 5 might benefit from using it's native effect handlers in place of a monadic generator DSL.

-We are also now curious about this!
-Very interesting idea, direct-style generators could potentially be very performant and also have the benefit of being more idiomatic.
+Now we are also curious about this!
+Very interesting idea: direct-style generators could potentially be very performant (and more idiomatic).

 > l639: Testing is all well and good, but have you not also considered trying to construct a more rigorous proof that AllegrOCaml is correct